Legislative Process

 Special Sessions & Emergency Items

 The Legislature meets regularly only once every two years, but the governor has the power to call special sessions.
 These can last up to 30 days and are limited to the topics the governor places on the agenda.
-Additionally, during a regular session, the governor may declare “emergency items” that lawmakers are allowed to consider earlier than the usual deadlines.
-Both powers give the governor significant influence over what gets prioritized
+Additionally, during a regular session, the governor may designate “emergency items” that lawmakers are allowed to consider earlier than the usual deadlines.
+Both powers give the governor significant influence over what gets prioritized — and when.

 Did You Know?